-Explore Metal Roofing:
+Explore Metal Roofing Installations:

-Bundling: Going with the same insurance company for your auto and homeowners policy will allow you to save on premiums in most cases.
+Going with the same insurance company for your auto and homeowners’ policy will allow you to save on premiums in most cases.
 This is because the company is able to spread the administration costs over multiple policies.
 It also allows the insurance company to get a better snapshot of the amount of claims a person submits throughout all of their policies.

-Credit Score: In the majority of states, insurance companies are allowed to incorporate credit-based insurance scores into their formula to calculate rates.
+In the majority of states, insurance companies are allowed to incorporate credit-based insurance scores into their formula to calculate rates.
 The credit-based insurance score takes into account items such as the length of your credit history, if you pay your bills on time and low credit balances.
 Research has shown that better credit scores are attributed to more responsible homeowners who are less likely to submit claims.
 What this means for the consumer is that a higher credit score can mean reduced insurance rates.

-Smoking: You read that right, in addition to jacking up health insurance rates, smoking can also increase your homeowners’ insurance premiums.
+You read that right, in addition to jacking up health insurance rates, smoking can also increase your home insurance premiums.
 The reasoning is that smoking indoors is the leading cause of home fire deaths in the United States each year.
 Additionally, the cost to restore homes affected by a house fire is substantial.

-Your Age: As in many arenas, senior citizens oftentimes receive homeowner’s insurance discounts.
+Lastly, your age is one of the many factors that affect homeowners’ insurance premiums.
+As in many arenas, senior citizens oftentimes receive homeowner’s insurance discounts.
 This is due to the fact that they are home more often and homes are most likely to be burglarized when the property is unoccupied.